bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

             school={Carnegie Mellon University}
       }

- 1 The annotations will be released after revision in the end of July 2021.

 ## Reviews

 WASPAA 2021

 Reviewer 1: "This paper presents a new idea of annotating sound events [...]
 The proposed idea is very interesting and highly novel."

 Reviewer 2: "This is a strong paper [...] well motivated, organized and written."

 Reviewer 3: "The idea of using semantic information to help the learning process is quite interesting."

 ## Acknowledgements